 A native of Bangor, Me., Murry Handler settled in New York City as an art student eventually achieving a career as an award-winning illustrator and designer while continuing to pursue his fine art.
 He studied at The Franklin Institute of Art, figure drawing with Joseph Kelly at Pratt Institute and painting at the Workshop School, under the late Joe Hirsh.
 His teaching credits include The Fashion Institute of Technology and Parsons School of Design, both in NYC.

 Currently he works from his Pittsboro, NC studio, where his creative activities include painting, creative writing and the art of Bonsai.
-Murry is represented by Flanders Gallery, Raleigh, NC.
-He is a member of the following arts groups: Society of Illustrators, NYC; FRANK Artists Collaborative, Chapel Hill, NC; Allied Artists of America, NYC; and Durham Art Guild.
+Murry is represented by Eclipse Gallery in Wilmington, NC, FRANK Gallery in Chapel Hill, NC, Suzanne Connors Fine Art in West Palm Beach FL.
+He is a member of the following arts groups: Society of Illustrators, NYC; FRANK Artists Collaborative, Chapel Hill, NC; Allied Artists of America, NYC; and The Durham Art Guild, Durham, NC.

 Murry and Enid Handler in the Studio